bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 _According to the SPAdes manual:_

 - _The `--isolate` option: This flag is highly recommended for high-coverage isolate and multi-cell Illumina data; improves the assembly quality and running time.
 We also recommend trimming your reads prior to the assembly._
-- _The `careful` option : Tries to reduce the number of mismatches and short indels.
+- _The `--careful` option : Tries to reduce the number of mismatches and short indels.
 Also runs MismatchCorrector - a post processing tool, which uses BWA tool (comes with SPAdes).
 This option is recommended only for assembly of small genomes.
 We strongly recommend not to use it for large and medium-size eukaryotic genomes._
 </details>

 <details>